Last Updated on August 26, 2021 by Oddmund Groette

-On thursday we had the second “big” down day in a row in SPY, with two days in a row with more than 1% each day.
+On Thursday we had the second “big” down day in a row in SPY (S&P 500), with two days in a row with more than 1% each day.
 This does not happen very often.
 Knowing that SPY tends to revert to the mean: Can we make money by going long on the close of the second day?
-Let’s look at the statistics on this incredible simple strategy (buy when there is blood in the streets):
+Let’s look at the statistics on this incredibly simple strategy (buy when there is blood in the streets):

 - I calculate an absolute value of the 25 day average of close to close, whether SPY is up or down.
 If it’s a down day of .35 and the next day is up .25%, the average of these two days is 0.3%.
 (On average SPY seems to fall much more on down days compared to the rise on up days.
 But I ignore that in this study.)

 - Exit on the close after two days.
-I have measured other exit days, but two days seems to offer the best risk/reward.
+I have measured other exit days, but two days seem to offer the best risk/reward.
 Also, I like to use “symmetrical” values.
-If entry is based on a two day pattern, exit should also be based on two days patterns.
+If entry is based on a two-day pattern, exit should also be based on two days patterns.

-This simple strategy have the following stats since January 2005 until present:
+This simple strategy has the following stats from January 2005 until the current date:

 |P/L in %||#fills||#wins||Avg|

 The nastiest day was an entry on the 7th of October 2008 with a loss of 9.5%.
 That one is a pretty hard one to swallow.
 Not sure how I would react with such a loser, but volatility was dramatic in this period.
 Here is the equity chart in %:

 This strategy can be combined with the 5 day low strategy.
 The overlap between the two strategies is “only” 23 trades.
 If the 5-day low strategy trumps the two down days in a row strategy, we get the following equity curve: